datumbox/clamtk-gtk3/README.md

 ## Contact

-For feature requests or bugs, it's best to use one of the following:
+For feature requests or bugs, it is best to use one of the following:

 https://gitlab.com/dave_m/clamtk/issues
 https://launchpad.net/clamtk

-While we recommend opening an official bug on the appropriate page, we'll also accept emails:
+While we recommend opening an official bug on the appropriate page, we will also accept email.

-* Dave M, dave.nerd at gmail (0x6ADA59DE)
+* Dave M, dave.nerd at gmail.com (0x6ADA59DE)
-* Tord D, tord.dellsen at gmail
+* Tord D, tord.dellsen at gmail.com